 Once the application data may flow between the termination and the remote TCP-endpoint.
 The event TCP connection established (estab) does not provide any statement regarding the application data flow between the two SEPs within the same H.248 context.

-Thus application data may be received at a point in time where the other stream endpoint of the context is not yet able to process or send the application data.
+Thus application data may be received at a SEP in time where the other stream endpoint of the context is not yet able to process or send the application data.
 The behaviour of the MG in such a situation is implementation and/or application dependent.

 {Editor’s note (2012-09 meeting): Just two options: